 Richard is currently Learning Leader of Visual Arts at St Aloysius College, North Melbourne.
 Here he manages the visual arts programs and teaches VCE Visual Communication Design and Media and Art to middle secondary girls.

 Richard has worked for VCAA as Reviewer for Studio Arts, Assessor for Visual Communication Design, Presenter revised study Studio Arts, co-author Visual Communication Design Advice for Teachers and revisions author Visual Communication Design Technical Drawing Specifications.

-Richard is currently Council Member of Visual Communication Victoria (association for teachers of Visual Communication Design) and has presented several times at their annual conference.
-His 2017 presentation was on 3d printing in STEM and Visual Communication Design.
+Richard is currently Vice President of Visual Communication Victoria, (association for teachers of Visual communication design) and has presented several times at their annual conference.
 He is also co-developer of the VCV VCD practice examination.

 He is continually engaged in developing better ways for students to learn.
 He is a strong believer in explicit learning intentions and negotiating success criteria with his students every step of the way.
 The website www.helveticamediuma.com is a project hub for ideas in visual arts education.
 Richard is the author and developer of the site.
 He welcomes feedback and loves it when teachers contact him to say when and with whom they are using the material.

 He has taught a wide range of subjects including;

 - VCE Visual Communication Design,

 Richard is a vibrant and engaging presenter on visual arts and visual communication design.